Ladies Jaeger-LeCoultre : Hermes Etrier, 18ct 1963 ‘Luchetto’

 This watch has very well cared for and very lightly used and after careful cleaning and inspection, the watch case has simply required some gentle hand-polishing to return it to its now tip-top condition.

-The case-back is correctly signed as expected: ‘Jaeger-LeCoultre’, ‘Swiss’, with 18ct hallmarks and the external reference numbers 1671 21 and 1366077.
+Inside the case-back carries 18ct hallmarks and externally the case-back carries the reference numbers 167121 and 1366077.
 The case-back is of full thickness and has never been engraved.

 Please note, vintage watches are almost never waterproof, so as ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.